wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-ezynest.md

 ## In one sentence, what does Ezynest do?

-Space Sharing Redefined - Finding Rooms, Storages, Parking lots and Subleasing has never been easier until now in your neighborhood.
+Space Sharing Redefined - Finding Rooms, Storage, Parking lots and Subleasing has never been easier until now in your neighborhood.

 ## What is the problem you are solving?
 Was this the initial problem or did you pivot?

 The problem we are trying to solve remains the same since day 1.
-Currently there is no easy way to find cheap private storage, rooms, parking lots and sublease (cars and apartments) in many nearby neighborhoods.
+Currently, there is no easy way to find cheap private storage, rooms, parking lots, and sublease (cars and apartments) in many nearby neighborhoods.

 ## What differentiates Ezynest from your competitors?
 Is there a secret sauce?

 We are a super app that deals with all the services related to space renting.
-We are also building AI predictions & Machine learning algorithms to maximize on conversion rate which should put us apart from our competitors.
-We also provide free 24*7 help centers, verified user communities and we are proud to be as cost effective as possible to end users.
+We are also building AI predictions & Machine learning algorithms to maximize conversion rate which should put us apart from our competitors.
+We also provide free 24*7 help centers, verified user communities and we are proud to be as cost-effective as possible to end-users.

-## VC, Angel, Bootstrap or Other?
+## VC, Angel, Bootstrap, or Other?

 We are currently bootstrapped.